-- Identify the category or categories of registered participant for which it is making a claim for compensation and the price limit event giving rise to the claim for compensation. - 2.
+- 1. Identify the category or categories of registered participant for which it is making a claim for compensation and the price limit event giving rise to the claim for compensation. - 2.
 Provide the total amount of the claim for compensation being sought.
-The amount of the claim is to be calculated in accordance with the methodology outlined in section 5 of these Compensation Guidelines. - 3.
+The amount of the claim is to be calculated in accordance with the methodology outlined in section 5 of the compensation guidelines. - 3.
 Define the time period(s) for which the claim for compensation relates and demonstrate that the requirements for a claim are met in those time period(s).
-The time period may differ depending on the type of claim: - (a) For direct cost claims, the time period is the eligibility period (trading day or part thereof) over which the claimant is claiming a net loss;19 - (b) For opportunity cost claims for losses that occurred during the administered price period, the time period is the eligibility period (trading day or part thereof) over which the claimant is claiming a net loss;20 and - (c) For opportunity cost claims for losses that occurred after the administered price period (later period of time), the claimant is to define the relevant period of time over which it is claiming opportunity costs. - 4.
+The time period may differ depending on the type of claim: - a.
+For direct cost claims, the time period is the eligibility period (trading day or part thereof) over which the claimant is claiming a net loss;7 - b.
+For opportunity cost claims for losses that occurred during the administered price period, the time period is the eligibility period (trading day or part thereof) over which the claimant is claiming a net loss;8 and - c.
+For opportunity cost claims for losses that occurred after the administered price period (later period of time), the claimant is to define the relevant period of time over which it is claiming opportunity costs. - 4.
 Provide a narrative of the circumstances that resulted in the identified costs being incurred during the period of time in which a claim for compensation is being made. - 5.
-If a claim for compensation includes direct costs, provide an itemised quantitative breakdown of the direct costs that are being claimed for, in relation
+If a claim for compensation includes direct costs, provide an itemised quantitative breakdown of the direct costs that are being claimed for, in relation to the categories of direct costs that are outlined in section 6 of the compensation guidelines. - 6.
+If a claim for compensation includes opportunity costs, identify the chosen method of valuing opportunity costs in accordance with the approach outlined in section 7 of the compensation guidelines.
+Provide an itemised quantitative breakdown of the opportunity costs that are being claimed for. - 7.
+If a claimant is making claims for compensation in multiple regions, relating to the same eligibility period, it should explain the net losses that were incurred in each region.

-If a claimant incurred a net loss in multiple eligibility periods during one administered price period, it should submit a single claim for compensation and demonstrate how it made a net loss in each eligibility period (ie trading day).
+7 If a claimant incurred a net loss in multiple eligibility periods during one administered price period, it should submit a single claim for compensation and demonstrate how it made a net loss in each eligibility period (ie trading day).

-20 Ibid.
+8 Ibid.